 Massage in itself is movement, and moreover, one of the primary goals of therapeutic massage therapy is to restore the ability of painless movement for the patient.

 In fact, an important part of the people who visit a massage therapist do so because they experience painful tensions and chronic pains, which inhibit them to move freely and with full range of motion.

-In conclusion, massage can promote improved movement, motion and circulation for the receiver, where movement and moving itself are inherent qualities of most massage techniques and approaches stimulating an optimal functioning internal circulatory system.
+In conclusion, one could say that massage can promote improved movement and motion for the receiver, where movement and moving itself are inherent qualities of most massage techniques and approaches, while stimulating an optimal functioning internal circulatory system.